Neck Fractures

 What Are Neck Fractures?

 Neck fractures, also known as cervical fractures, refer to fractures that occur in the vertebrae of the neck region.
-The neck, or cervical spine, is composed of seven vertebrae (C1-C7) that provide support and mobility to the head and neck.
+The neck, or cervical spine, is composed of seven

-Indications Of Neck Fractures
+Indications of Neck Fractures

-Treatments For Neck Fractures
+Treatments for Neck Fractures